ShadityOS/shadpkg/README.md

 is: ``` /usr/share/shadpkg/package-name ``` Be sure that the package-name is the same as in your meta.txt.
 The meta.txt file is also copied to the libs folder for your package.

 ### Exec
-All executables stored under this directory will be transfered to ``` /usr/bin ``` folder so you don't have it can be run from any folder.
+All executables stored under this directory will be transfered to ``` /usr/bin ``` folder so it can be run from any folder.

 ### Install your SPKG
 Once you are done, select the two folder and your meta.txt, right-click and click ```Compress...```.
 Specify a name and compress it as a zip.
 Right-click and rename it to have a .spkg extension instead of .zip.
 Once that's completed, open terminal in the folder you created your spkg and run the following command: (Be sure to replace packagename with your package's filename)